-The clinically extremely vulnerable can go to work as long as the workplace is COVID-secure, but should carry on working from home wherever possible.
+Clinically extremely vulnerable people should not go to the workplace if they live or work in areas where shielding advice is active.
 See guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19.

 As for any workplace risk you must take into account specific duties to those with protected characteristics, including, for example, expectant mothers who are, as always, entitled to suspension on full pay if suitable roles cannot be found.
 Particular attention should also be paid to people who live with clinically extremely vulnerable individuals.